RNA topology remolds electrostatic stabilization of viruses: INTRODUCTION

 In many viruses the number of negative charges on the ssRNA is larger than the number of positive charges on the virus coat proteins \cite{Shklovskii,Vanderschoot,Belyi,Ting}.
-Belyi and Muthukumar examined a sample of actual viruses and found that the ratio of the RNA charge to structural charge on the inner capsid surface to be around $1.6$ \cite{Belyi}.
-While, it seems to be feasible to encapsulate linear polymers with number of charges as much as nine times that on the capsid proteins \cite{Chuck2008}, which would result in strong ``overcharging'' of the virion, recent experiments show that the {\it optimal} number of charges residing on the linear polyelectrolyte (PE) is \textit{less} than the total number of charges on the inner surface of viral shells \cite{Cadena2011} implying ``undercharging'' of the complex of capsid proteins with {\it linear} polyelectrolytes.
+This overcharging phenomenon is intriguing and has been the subject of many papers.
+Belyi and Muthukumar examined a sample of actual viruses and found the ratio of the RNA charge to structural charge on the inner capsid surface to be around $1.6$ \cite{Belyi}.
+While it seems to be feasible to encapsulate linear polymers with a number of charges as much as nine times that on the capsid proteins \cite{Chuck2008}, which would result in strong ``overcharging'' of the virion, recent experiments show that the {\it optimal} number of charges residing on the linear PE is \textit{less} than the total number of charges on the inner surface of viral shells \cite{Cadena2011}, implying ``undercharging'' of the complex of capsid proteins with {\it linear} polyelectrolytes.
 This naturally leads to the question of which RNA features are implicated in the overcharging of the virion.

-In what follows we show that RNA secondary structural features, such as branching, have a pronounced effect on the genome encapsulation capacity and even drive the selective preference for viral RNAs compared to the cellular RNAs, as it is shown that the latter has a more branched structure.
+In what follows we show that RNA secondary structural features, such as branching, have a pronounced effect on the genome encapsulation capacity and thus could explain the phenomena of overcharging observed in viral particles.